hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 We will be using the newest version of this tool, **MACS2**.
 The **underlying algorithm for peak calling remains the same as before**, but it comes with some enhancements in functionality.
 The MACS/MACS2 workflow is depicted below.
 In this lesson, we will describe the steps in more detail.

-> **NOTE:** While MACS2 can be used to call peaks without an input control, we advise against this.
+> **NOTE:** While MACS can be used to call peaks without an input control, we advise against this.
 The control sample increases specificity of the peak calls, and without it you will find many false positive peaks identified.

 <p align="center">
 <img src="../img/macs_workflow.png" width="400">